The Big Idea:

 The Nitty Gritty:

-The audio slideshow should be 60 seconds to two minutes long.
+The package should be 60 seconds to two minutes long.
 As always, 5 seconds of wiggle room but -5 points for each second over/under after that.
-You must also provide an error-free transcript of your audio slideshow for your TA and credit information for all photos should be included in the video, either as captions throughout or at the end of the slideshow.
+You must also provide an error-free transcript of your package for your TA and credit information for all photos should be included in the video, either as captions throughout or at the end of the package.

-You will upload your slideshow to either YouTube or Vimeo.
-This will allow you to embed the slideshow on your final IS website.
-You should also update this spreadsheet to let us know the URL address for your slideshow.
+You will upload your package to either YouTube or Vimeo.
+This will allow you to embed the package on your final IS website.

-When you turn in your audio slideshow, you must upload to Canvas a document featuring the link (either to YouTube or Vimeo) to your audio slideshow and a transcript.
+When you turn in your package, you must upload to Canvas a document featuring the link (either to YouTube or Vimeo) to your audio slideshow and a transcript.

-This slideshow is not a rehash of either your text story or audio piece.
+This is not a rehash of either your text story or audio piece.
 Think of your audience.
-Who would want to watch a slideshow that merely retells something they’ve already read or heard?
+Who would want to watch a piece that merely retells something they’ve already read or heard?